yanxifang/Gov-1347/_posts/2020-11-01-Final-Prediction-Model.md

 *Sunday, November 1, 2020*

 ## Intro: The Factors
 Over the past few months, I've studied many of the factors that potentially affect election results, ranging from the economy to shocks, to demographics and the incumbency advantage.
-Along the way, I created many individual models looking at those
+Along the way, I created many models looking at those factors individually, which have included:

+- Historical Election Results
+- State of the Economy, and Other Fundamentals
+- Polling Data
+- Incumbency (Dis)advantage
+- Air War / Media Spending
+- Ground Game / Campaign Efforts
+- Shocks, and the COVID-19 Pandemic
+- Laws and Administration

 ## Model Description & Justification